YouwangDeng/Leetcode/LeetcodeNote.md

 * use preorder array to build the tree
 * use inorder array to separate the left and right subtree
 * use a HashMap to store the index of each element in the inorder array to achieve quick lookup

+## Clone Graph
+* use a HashMap to store the copy Node data
+* use BFS to traverse the neighbors of the node, and add neighbor copy to the poll node